-With Wowza ClearCaster™ appliances, you can broadcast to a wide variety of destinations including the Wowza Streaming Cloud service; a Wowza Streaming Engine instance; video-sharing websites such as Facebook, YouTube, Twitch, and Twitter; and other RTMP-based destinations.
+With Wowza ClearCaster™ appliances, you can broadcast to a wide variety of destinations including the Wowza Video service; a Wowza Streaming Engine instance; video-sharing websites such as Facebook, YouTube, Twitch, and Twitter; and other RTMP-based destinations.
 You can create broadcasts and other RTMP-based destinations using Wowza ClearCaster Manager.
 We provide pre-made encoding templates for each destination that ensure high-quality broadcast performance and allow you to quickly start broadcasting.

 Note: Wowza ClearCaster version 2.0.0.07 or later is required.